16 Best Places For Expats To Live In South Korea in 2026

 Neighborhood of Seoul: Itaewon

-Itaewon is a bit of a haven for expats within Seoul.
+Itaewon is a haven for expats within Seoul.
 It’s a neighborhood within the Haebangchon district of the capital.
 For expats who need access to English speakers for banking and services, Itaewon is a great place!

 Pros of Itaewon